 20 Books of Summer 2022: Book 6

 I’m split on how to feel about Frank Herbert’s Dune.
 I attempted to read it a few times over the years, but it never pulled me in.
 I only finished it now because I was impressed by the film.
-Arguably, the book ends on an even bigger cliffhanger than the film, but I’m not curious enough about this world or its characters to read further.
+Arguably, the book ends on an even bigger cliffhanger, but I’m not curious enough about this world or its characters to read further.
 It’s a classic and I’m glad to have read it, but it wasn’t as entertaining or engaging as expected.

 Much of the book’s drama stems from a power struggle between the various Great Houses in an interstellar society.
 The feud between the Harkonnens and Atreides takes center stage after the Emperor transfers Arrakis, a spice-producing planet that brings tremendous wealth, from the Harkonnens to the Atreides.
 As is often said within the book, there are “plots within plots within plots” as the two houses scheme and lay traps for the other.
 A complicating factor is that Paul Atreides, the Duke’s son, seems to have been foretold by the Fremen, the people living on Arrakis who have been oppressed by everyone pillaging their planet for spice.
 It’s worth noting that “spice” is more than a food seasoning—it’s an addictive substance that can increase health and lifespan, and also grant prescience to some people (including Paul).